MTC Honors Contributions to Bay Area Transportation

 OAKLAND, CA — The Metropolitan Transportation Commission (MTC) will present a total of 11 “Excellence in Motion” awards during a ceremony on Wednesday, Oct.
-22 in the Oakland Museum Cafe at 1000 Oak Street in Oakland to honor people, projects and organizations for exceptional contributions to Bay Area transportation.
-A reception open to the public begins at 8:30 a.m., with the awards presentation by MTC Commissioners beginning at 9 a.m.
-The 2008 program marks the 28th presentation of the now biennial Excellence in Motion awards, which began in 1977.
+27 at the Scottish Rite Center, 1547 Lakeside Drive, Oakland, to honor people, projects and organizations for exceptional contributions to Bay Area transportation.
+The ceremony is preceded by a reception at 8:30 a.m., with the awards presentation by MTC Commissioners beginning at 9 a.m.
+The 2010 program marks the 29th presentation of the now biennial Excellence in Motion awards, which began in 1977.

 The following is a brief summary of the award winners.